Rishit-dagli/Rishit-dagli.github.io/_posts/2021-11-04-conductor-of-two-naturals.md

 ---
 title: "The Conductor of Two Naturals is the largest number which cannot be written as mb+nc"
 date: 2021-11-04
+excerpt: "This article presents a short but non-obvious and interesting theorem in Number Theory that I originally discovered while working on a problem."
 ---

 <link rel="canonical" href="https://figshare.com/articles/preprint/A_Short_but_Interesting_Number_Theory_Theorem_pdf/16903252">